 PARTY – the Prevent Alcohol and Risk Related Trauma in Youth Program

 RNSH ICU is proud to be part of this innovative, evidence-based trauma injury prevention program.
-The PARTY program was developed in Canada 25 years ago and is now run throughout the world and across Australia.
+The PARTY program was developed in Canada in 1986 and is now run throughout the world and across Australia.
 It targets adolescents, an age group that are more likely to sustain injury as a result of high risk behaviours, often precipitated by alcohol or drugs.
 The program is designed to take the students through the journey of a patient who sustains injury as a result of trauma.

 The Party Team